KEINOS/gitea_darwin/README.md

 It eases your usual process to install Gitea.

-1. It downloads the archive Gitea binary file the checksums for Mac(darwin, arm64) from the [latest releases pages](https://github.com/go-gitea/gitea/releases)
+1. It downloads the archived Gitea binary file and the checksums for Mac(darwin, arm64) from the [latest releases pages](https://github.com/go-gitea/gitea/releases).
 2. Compares the checksum of the archive.
 3. Extracts the archive.
 4. Changes mode as executable.